South Africa May 28-June 2, June 2023

 Visa.
 Most countries of the world are visa exempt and some pay and some don’t pay a fee.

+Money.
 South Africa Rand (ZAR).
 1US$ = 19.64 ZAR, 1€ = 21.05 ZAR, 1CA$ = 14.42 ZAR. xe.com May 2023

 Climate

 South Africa has a generally temperate climate because it is surrounded by the Atlantic and Indian Oceans on three sides, because it is located in the climatically milder Southern Hemisphere, and because its average elevation rises steadily toward the north (toward the equator) and further inland.
 This varied topography and oceanic influence result in a great variety of climatic zones.
-The climatic zones range from the extreme desert of the southern Namib in the farthest northwest to the lush subtropical climate in the east along the border with Mozambique and the Indian Ocean.
+The climatic zones range from the extreme desert of southern Namib in the farthest northwest to the lush subtropical climate in the east along the border with Mozambique and the Indian Ocean.
 Winters in South Africa occur between June and August.

 The extreme southwest has a climate similar to that of the Mediterranean Sea with wet winters and hot, dry summers, hosting the famous fynbos biome of shrubland and thicket.
 This area also produces much of the wine in South Africa.
 This region is also particularly known for its wind, which blows intermittently almost all year.
 Further east on the south coast, rainfall is distributed more evenly throughout the year, producing a green landscape.
 This area is popularly known as the Garden Route.